dhellmann/pymotw-3/source/mmap/index.rst

 .. module:: mmap
     :synopsis: Memory-map files

-:Purpose: Memory-map files instead of reading the contents directly.

 Memory-mapping a file uses the operating system virtual memory system to access the data on the file system directly, instead of using normal I/O functions.
 Memory-mapping typically improves I/O performance